The Patterns That Refuse to Die

 - What did this pattern once solve?
 Trace its origins.

-Compare your B (from Chapter 6) and your C. Are they expressing the same underlying need in different directions?
-Is the benefit you seek the same as the benefit you're protecting — just from opposite sides?
+Look for the mirror.
+Set your B (from Chapter 6) beside your C. Are they the same underlying need, facing in opposite directions — the benefit you seek and the benefit you're protecting?

 - B (Benefits of D): [from Chapter 6]